MikeTaylor/palaeo-vo/vo-manuscript.md

 ## References

 * Gray, Henry.
 1858. _Anatomy: descriptive and surgical_, 1st edition.
 J.W.
 Parker, London, UK.
+* Giffin, Emily B. 1990.
+Gross spinal anatomy and limb use in living and fossil reptiles. _Paleobiology_ **16(4)**:448-458.
+* Giffin, Emily B. 1992.
+Functional implications of neural canal anatomy in recent and fossil marine carnivores. _Journal of Morphology_ **214(3)**:357-374.
+* Giffin, Emily B. 1995a.
+Functional interpretation of spinal anatomy in living and fossil amniotes. pp.235-248 in: Jeffrey J. Thomason (ed.), _Functional morphology in vertebrate paleontology_.
+Cambridge University Press, Cambridge, UK.
+* Giffin, Emily B. 1995b.
+Postcranial paleoneurology of the Diapsida. _Journal of Zoology_ **235(3)**:389-410.
 * Janensch, Werner.
 1950.
 Die Wirbelsaule von _Brachiosaurus brancai_. _Palaeontographica_ (Suppl.
 7) 3:27-93.
 * Krings, Markus, John A. Nyakatura, Matin S. Fischer and Hermann Wagner.
 2014.
 The cervical spine of the American barn owl (_Tyto furcata pratincola_): I. Anatomy of the vertebrae and regionalization in their S-shaped arrangement. _PLOS ONE_ **9(3)**:e91653. https://doi.org/10.1371/journal.pone.0091653
 * Mannion, Philip D. 2018a.
 Peer Review #3 (1st round) of "_Xenoposeidon_ is the earliest known rebbachisaurid sauropod dinosaur (v0.1)".
 PeerJ. doi:10.7287/peerj.5212v0.1/reviews/3